DriverCity/SPARK/src/smart_meter/doc/dev/cross-compilation.md

 # Cross-compiling for Raspberry Pi on Linux

-This document tells how to cross-compile C++ application for Raspberry Pi on Linux.
+This document tells how to cross-compile C++ application for Raspberry Pi on Linux desktop.

 ## First time setup
-Following steps need to be only once before first cross-compilation.
+Following steps need to be executed only once before first cross-compilation.

 1. install required packages:
    ```
-   sudo apt-get install git cmake rsync lib32ncurses5
+   sudo apt-get install git scp cmake rsync lib32ncurses5
    ```

 2. Get cross-compiler for Raspberry Pi: